-b.
-Even if the regulations were found to impose some more than de minimis burden on plaintiffs' exercise of religion, any such burden would be far too attenuated to be "substantial" under RFRA
+2. Even if the regulations were found to impose some more than de minimis burden on Louisiana College's exercise of religion, any such burden would be far too attenuated to be "substantial" under RFRA

-Although the regulations do not require plaintiffs to contract, arrange, pay, or refer for contraceptive coverage, plaintiffs' complaint appears to be that the regulations require plaintiffs to indirectly facilitate conduct on the part of their employees that they find objectionable (i.e., the use of certain contraceptives).
+Although the regulations do not require Louisiana College to contract, arrange, pay, or refer for contraceptive coverage, Louisiana College's complaint appears to be that the regulations require it to indirectly facilitate conduct on the part of its employees that Louisiana College finds objectionable (i.e., the use of certain contraceptives).
 But this complaint has no limits.
 An employer provides numerous benefits, including a salary and other fringe benefits, to its employees and by doing so in some sense facilitates whatever use its employees make of those benefits.
-Plaintiffs not only seek to be free from the requirement to contract, arrange, pay, or refer for contraceptive coverage themselves-which they are under these regulations-but also seek to prevent anyone else from providing such coverage to their employees.
-But an employer has no right to control the choices
+Louisiana College not only seeks to be free from the requirement to contract, arrange, pay, or refer for contraceptive coverage itself-which it is under these regulations-but also seeks to prevent anyone else from providing such coverage to its employees.
+But an employer has no right to control the choices of its employees have a legitimate interest in access to the preventive services coverage made available under the challenged regulations.